Male cancers associated with HPV

 Get the HPV vaccine

-If you’re a man who missed out on the HPV vaccine in school, and you’re under the age of 25, you can get it free on the NHS.
+If you’re a man who missed out on the HPV vaccine in school in the UK, and you’re under the age of 25, you can get it free on the NHS.
 You’ll also be eligible for a free vaccine if you’re a man who has sex with other men, and you’re 45 or younger.

 If you’re not eligible for a free vaccine, you can order one through Online Doctor.
 We offer Gardasil 9, which protects against nine different high-risk strains of HPV.
 Order online and you can pop into your nearest LloydsPharmacy to receive your injections.
 Visit our online HPV vaccination clinic to learn more.